dahromy/site-vault/README.md

 # SiteVault

-SiteVault is a powerful and user-friendly tool for backing up and transferring website projects.
+SiteVault is a powerful and user-friendly tool for backing up and transferring website projects and databases.
 It supports Apache and Nginx configurations, making it versatile for various web server setups.

 ## Features

 - Automatic detection of Apache and Nginx site configurations
 - Interactive project selection with autocomplete functionality
-- Easy backup creation with timestamp
+- Easy backup creation with timestamp for both website files and MySQL databases
 - Option to transfer backups to remote servers
 - Support for custom SSH ports
 - Version checking and update mechanism
+- MySQL database backup functionality with selective database backup option

 ## Installation